eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-iccad.md

 		* DBT experience
 		* Object oriented programming experience (e.g. using Java, J2EE, EJB, .NET, WebSphere, etc.).
 		* data interchange formats like JSON and XML
+		* Knowledge in machine learning framework - Tensorflow, Caffe, Torch or Theano
 		* Django, Ruby on Rails, Flask
 		* Must have experience with working on few technologies such as spring framework, SpringBoot, SpringMVC, JPA, MyBatis, Tomcat, Nginx
 		* Experience with performance optimization of queries in Redshift & Postgres